AviatrixSystems/Docs/HowTos/FAQ.rst

         -  Encryption over AWS Direct Connect and Azure Express Route.

--  OpenVPN Features
+-  OpenVPN® Features

-	-  Scalable and highly available OpenVPN solution.
+	-  Scalable and highly available OpenVPN® solution.

 	- Integrated with cloud provider native ELB, the solution scales out to unlimited number of users and bandwidth.